Wologman/Alita/README.md

 Alita is a combination of two deep learning models that predicts the presence or absense of 81 classes of animal from camera trap images or video.
 The classification step was made by Olly Powell for the Department of Conservation.
 Alita works best on still images typical of DOC's standard trailcam setup.

 Under the hood, there are two main stages to the process.
 The first is an animal detection step, based on [Dan Morris's MegaDetector](https://github.com/agentmorris/MegaDetector).
 This produces a  file `detections.json`, which predicts a bounding box around an animal within an image.
-Only bounding boxes with probability scores over 0.05 are used.
+Only bounding boxes with prediction scores over 0.05 are used.

-The second stage is a pure classification step, that takes only the highest probability bounding box, and crops its own a box of 480x480 pixels around the centroid.
+The second stage is a pure classification step, that takes only the highest scoring bounding box, and crops its own a box of 480x480 pixels around the centroid.
 This crop is passed through a second neural network.
 This network predicts the presence or absence of 81 species independently.
 Predictions are treated as 'multi-label', and do not sum to 1.

 The possible outcomes are:
 * Any of 81 animals,  all the prediction scores are provided in the CSV.